-Phyllis Andrejko is the Director of Eye Care Services at NECO Center for Eye Care Roslindale.
+Phyllis Andrejko is an attending optometrist at NECO Center for Eye Care Roslindale.
 A graduate of the New England College of Optometry, she completed her residency in Family Practice at the Dorchester House Multi-Service Center.

 Dr. Andrejko used her experience as an optician and manager to inspire her passion to provide comprehensive eye care to patients of all ages.
 After receiving her doctorate and completing her residency, Dr. Andrejko became Associate Director of Eye Care at Dorchester House, and also has served as a primary care optometrist at Ophthalmic Consultants of Boston.
 Since 2008 Dr. Andrejko has exponentially grown the NECO Center for Eye Care Roslindale practice into one of the largest teaching sites in the NECO clinical system.
 She continues to collaborate and foster partnerships with local groups and leaders and remains a valuable resource to the community, staying abreast of new and existing topics and developments.

 Since 1998, Dr. Andrejko has held an adjunct faculty appointment at the New England College of Optometry (NECO) and is now a Clinical Assistant Professor.
 She has been preceptor to second, third, fourth year students, residents, and actively mentors and tutors NECO students.
 She is a 2004 recipient of the College’s Excellence in Clinical Training Award.